 Pre-Trip-Tip: Tie up all your loose ends before you go

-It may be a little too late for those of you reading this on your first day back, but finishing everything properly before you head off can be a lifesaver.
+It may be a little too late for those of you reading this on your first day back, but finishing everything properly before you head off can be the key to help you get motivated as you enter the new year

-Whether it’s a comprehensive handover to your team or simply making sure you’ve ticked off everything on your to-do list, knowing you’ve done everything needed will not only make it easier to get back into things with a clean slate, but will also let you relax more during your time away.
+Whether it’s a comprehensive handover to your team or simply making sure you’ve ticked off everything on your to-do list, knowing you’ve done everything needed will make it easier to get back into things with a clean slate and will let you relax more during your time away.

 Read more: How to Avoid Burnout at Work and at Home

-Sort your emails thoroughly and figure out what needs action now, and what can wait for your high-priority items to be ticked off.
+Sort your emails and figure out what needs action now, and what can wait.

-Whether you’re spending the day working in the office, from your kitchen table, or from a coworking space, find a quiet semi-alone area and plan out as much as you can for the coming week and/or month, before working back and filling in all the smaller to-do items your plan needs.
+Whether you’re spending the day working in the office, from your kitchen table, or from a coworking space, find a space where you can focus and plan out as much as you can for the coming week and/or month, before working back and filling in the smaller items your plan needs.

 It’s much easier to be motivated when you can see your progress.